 I am grateful to my right hon.
 Friend, who started on this journey with me three years ago.
 We received a significant amount of evidence.
 The Gambling Commission actually recommended a cut to between £2 and £30, and we have gone to the lowest end, because that is what we think will most reduce harm.

 The Minister has told us that when new evidence comes to light, we need to act to target any gambling products that cause concern.
 Will she look at the problems of online gambling emerging through young people playing video games and third-party websites selling items from so-called loot boxes?
-Belgium is that latest country to take action.
+Belgium is the latest country to take action.
 What are the Government doing to work with the industry to tackle this issue?

 Quite simply, what is illegal offline should be illegal online.
 The Gambling Commission is live to this issue and is looking at it closely.
 We expect it to maintain close sight of the emerging issues regarding vulnerability and gambling being targeted at children.